sendgrid/sendgrid-java/README.md

 Then set the values for `signing.keyId` and `signing.secretKeyRingFile`.
 You don't need to set the `signing.password`.

+The `signing.keyId` is the 2nd part of your list of keys that looks something like this: `2048R/5D64A177`.

 Cool, now you can do the following.

 ```